shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

     all five locally; verified via `device_list_dir` that none of them remain in the folder.
 Still needs a commit/push to actually remove them from the tracked repo.

+- **[open, 2026-09-14] Frequent "Internal sensor reading unavailable" warnings - investigation started**
+  - User reported dashboard logs full of "Internal sensor reading unavailable - starting failsafe countdown" (internal DHT22, GPIO27)
+    - roughly 33 separate outages across ~5 hours on 2026-09-13 (this
+    message only logs once per outage, on the first failed cycle, until a good read clears it - see the code comment at the `log_event` call site in `climate.py`), i.e. a full 3-retry read failure about every 8-9 minutes on average.
+That's well beyond the "occasional single-attempt DHT flakiness" an earlier session's fix assumed was normal.
+Confirmed these are genuine raw read failures, not the anti-glitch delta filter (`validate_reading()` logs a distinctly different message, "...reading rejected: jumped from X to Y...", which never appeared in the reported logs).
+  - Same log dump also showed 7 "Heater safety cutoff: on continuously for over 20 min" events that evening. **Initial theory (probably wrong, see correction below)**: proposed that frequent sensor outages were blinding the control loop during heating runs (a failed read cycle skips the whole heat/cool decision block entirely, so the heater can't be turned off even if setpoint was actually reached during an outage), contributing to hitting the hard 20-minute cutoff instead of a normal setpoint-reached shutoff.
+  - **Correction, same day**: per the standing benchtop-context note added above, the relay outputs aren't wired to any actual heater/ fan/dehumidifier right now.
+With no real thermal load, the internal temperature was never going to move toward setpoint no matter what the sensor was doing - so hitting the 20-minute heater cutoff every time is expected mechanical behavior in this test rig, not evidence tied to the sensor-outage frequency.
+The sensor-outage investigation below still stands on its own; the heater-cutoff correlation proposed initially should be treated as unconfirmed/likely coincidental, not a real causal link, unless a real heater load is added later and the cutoffs keep happening just as often.
+  - **Leading hypothesis for the outage frequency, given this session's parallel finding that both DHT22s are wired to 3.3V (see the jumper- color/GPIO-pinout entries above)**: 3.3V is the bottom of the DHT22's spec range, and the sensor draws more current during an actual sample than at idle - more vulnerable to a failed read from wiring resistance/connection quality at 3.3V than at 5V.
+  - **Live experiment, in progress (2026-09-14)**: user temporarily unhooked the relay/servo power from the Pi's 5V pins and moved both DHT22s onto 5V instead, specifically to test the voltage theory - only possible because the relays aren't driving real loads yet (see standing context above) and there's no separate PSU available.
+This is explicitly a **temporary benchtop test wiring**, not a documented final state - **README.md and docs/gpio-pinout.svg still say 3.3V for both DHT22s and have NOT been changed to match**, pending the result of this test and Ryan confirming whether 5V is the wiring he's keeping.
+Update both docs once that's settled either way.
+  - Also suggested, not yet done: cross-reference the Data page's Pi load / camera fps columns (added earlier this session) against the outage timestamps to check for CPU-contention correlation as an alternate/additional cause.
+  - **Not yet resolved** - waiting on results from the 5V test.